Vijay-V-Repo/Espousal-Clings/README.md

+# Case Study
-# Case Study : Espousal-Clings - A Musician Booking App for a Wedding Venue.
+# "Espousal Clings" - A Musician Booking App for a Wedding Venue.

 <b>My Role : <i> Sole contributor and responsible for the entire case-study journey.</i> </b>